Your cart

 You may also like

-• *AN INDEPENDENT BOOK OF THE MONTH*Adios Paris.
-Hello Wolverhampton.
-Not everything that glitters is gold - which is why Ben Aitken gave London the cold shoulder and went to Preston instead.
-Hailing from Portsmouth, Ben knew from experience that unfashionable places could be quietly brilliant.
-So, over the course of a year, the author of A Chip Shop in Poznan and The Gran Tour visited twelve of the least popular spots in the UK and Ireland for a city break.
-The motivation wasn't to take the mickey or stick the boot in, but to seek out the good stuff, to uncover the gems, to have a nice time.
+• Not everything that glitters is gold - which is why Ben Aitken went to Wolverhampton for the weekend.
+Over the next year, the bestselling author of AChip Shop in Poznan and The Gran Tour visited twelve of the least popular spots in the UK and Ireland for a city break, as ranked by national tourism boards.
+The motivation wasn't to take the biscuit or stick the boot in, but to seek out the good stuff, to uncover the gems, to have a nice time.
 By doing so, he hoped to demonstrate that anywhere - like anyone - can be interesting and nourishing and enjoyable if approached in the right fashion.
 Ben went skiing in Sunderland, to the football in Wrexham, and fell in love with Dunfermline.
 He kissed an alpaca in Bradford, suffered jellied eels in Chelmsford, and had more craic in Limerick than was wise.
-The upshot is a celebration of the underdog; a love letter to the wrong direction; and evidence that there's no such thing as a shitty break.
+The upshot is a celebration of the underdog; a hymn to the wrong direction; and evidence that there's no such thing as a shitty break.
 What's more, by spreading its affection beyond the usual suspects (which are often overdone and overpriced), Shitty Breaks promotes a less expensive and more sustainable brand of travel.
-By ghosting Bath and giving Lisbon the boot, the book champions the unsung in an algorithmic, over-signposted world dominated by celebs and hotspots.
+By going against the grain, the book champions the unsung in an algorithmic, over-signposted world dominated by celebs and hotspots.
 Cheeky weekend in Milton Keynes anyone?

-*AN INDEPENDENT BOOK OF THE MONTH*Adios Paris.
-Hello Wolverhampton.
-Not everything that glitters is gold - which is why Ben Aitken gave London the cold shoulder and went to Preston instead.
-Hailing from Portsmouth, Ben knew from experience that unfashionable places could be quietly brilliant.
-So, over the course of a year, the author of A Chip Shop in Poznan and The Gran Tour visited twelve of the least popular spots in the UK and Ireland for a city break.
-The motivation wasn't to take the mickey or stick the boot in, but to seek out the good stuff, to uncover the gems, to have a nice time.
+Not everything that glitters is gold - which is why Ben Aitken went to Wolverhampton for the weekend.
+Over the next year, the bestselling author of AChip Shop in Poznan and The Gran Tour visited twelve of the least popular spots in the UK and Ireland for a city break, as ranked by national tourism boards.
+The motivation wasn't to take the biscuit or stick the boot in, but to seek out the good stuff, to uncover the gems, to have a nice time.
 By doing so, he hoped to demonstrate that anywhere - like anyone - can be interesting and nourishing and enjoyable if approached in the right fashion.
 Ben went skiing in Sunderland, to the football in Wrexham, and fell in love with Dunfermline.
 He kissed an alpaca in Bradford, suffered jellied eels in Chelmsford, and had more craic in Limerick than was wise.
-The upshot is a celebration of the underdog; a love letter to the wrong direction; and evidence that there's no such thing as a shitty break.
+The upshot is a celebration of the underdog; a hymn to the wrong direction; and evidence that there's no such thing as a shitty break.
 What's more, by spreading its affection beyond the usual suspects (which are often overdone and overpriced), Shitty Breaks promotes a less expensive and more sustainable brand of travel.
-By ghosting Bath and giving Lisbon the boot, the book champions the unsung in an algorithmic, over-signposted world dominated by celebs and hotspots.
+By going against the grain, the book champions the unsung in an algorithmic, over-signposted world dominated by celebs and hotspots.
 Cheeky weekend in Milton Keynes anyone?